oracle-livelabs/database/23aifree/json-migrating/json-migrating.md

 ### Prerequisites

 - Oracle Database 23.5 with direct OS access as oracle user
-- WinSCP or similar (for transferring the file)
 - MongoDB Compass installed on your machine
 - All previous labs successfully completed